MicrosoftDocs/powerbi-docs/powerbi-docs/enterprise/service-premium-scale-out.md

 ## Prerequisites

-By default, Power BI dataset scale-out is enabled provided the following prerequisites are met:
+By default, dataset scale-out is enabled provided the following prerequisites are met:

 * The **Scale-out queries for large datasets** in your tenant settings is enabled (default).